 A lot of miscommunication can occur, (like with most things), while actually putting the animation programs into use, and the technical artist is there to make sure there’s a healthy line of communication between the different parties that matter.
 Their job is to make sure not only is everything running smoothly, but that their work is in line with everyone else’s.

 This employee must wear many different hats: artistic skills, as well as technical skills, are necessary.
 They go as far as choosing the best art program for a company to use for their product.
 It seems that the technical artist is really a modern Renaissance Person, taking on many responsibilities and executing them with style, grace, and skill.

 The game art pipeline keeps running smoothly due to technical artists and allows other employees to divert their workload into different categories to make sure everything is running smoothly.

 Top game companies hire technical artists, and it’s a good thing too: imagine the thousands of artists on Red Dead Redemption II being on a different page from writers and a director like Rob Nelson.
 It would be a nightmare.
 Thankfully, they’re there to make sure nothing gets lost in the cracks.

 This is also when things start to come together in a more recognizable way.
-The project’s alpha is usually released a rudimentary build.
+The project’s alpha is usually released as a rudimentary build.
 You may be familiar with Steam’s ‘Early Access’ Games.

 These are games that are currently being developed, still in their alpha stage, and they’re able to be played by the gaming community, having the gamers’ purchases of the access to funding the developer’s further production.
 A personal favorite of mine, Rust, was put on Early Access in 2014.
 It was an ambitious aim: a free-roam survival game.